Devoir23/GitChat/README.md

 ## Conclusion

-In this studio, we developed a Retrieval-Augmented Generation (RAG) application that allows you to "Chat with your code."
-Throughout this process, we explored LlamaIndex, the go-to library for building RAG applications, and Ollama for locally serving LLMs.
+we developed a Retrieval-Augmented Generation (RAG) application that allows you to "**Chat with your code.**" Throughout this process, we explored LlamaIndex, the go-to library for building RAG applications, and Ollama for locally serving LLMs.

+**Here we are running this application on RTX 3050 GPU.
+It may vary in your device based on specifications of your device.**

 We also delved into the concept of prompt engineering to refine and steer the responses of our LLM.
 These techniques can similarly be applied to anchor your LLM to various knowledge bases, such as documents, PDFs, videos, and more.

-LlamaIndex has a variety of data loaders.
-You can learn more about them [here](https://link_to_llamaindex_data_loaders).
+**LlamaIndex** has a variety of data loaders.
+You can learn more about them [here]([https://link_to_llamaindex_data_loaders](https://docs.llamaindex.ai/en/stable/understanding/loading/loading/)).

 ## Acknowledgments
-LlamaIndex
+- LlamaIndex
-Ollama
+- Ollama
-Mistral-7B
+- Mistral-7B